davybrion/companysite-dotnet/content/blog/2010-08-using-c-style-events-in-ruby.md

 I'm still learning Ruby, and am almost through my second book about it.
-But i finally caved in to the urge to just start playing around with it instead of reading about it first.
-One of the things i noticed so far about the language, is that it doesn't have something like C#'s events.
+But I finally caved in to the urge to just start playing around with it instead of reading about it first.
+One of the things I noticed so far about the language, is that it doesn't have something like C#'s events.
 At least not out of the box.
 I thought it would be fun to write something that allows me to define and use events in Ruby in a way that is very similar to how it works in C#.
-It actually is pretty easy to do this and i think it shows some of the power and flexibility of the Ruby language.
+It actually is pretty easy to do this and I think it shows some of the power and flexibility of the Ruby language.

-For those of you who already know and use Ruby: i know that this is most likely not the best way to do this, and that all of this is probably already available.
-But keep in mind that this is my 'hello world' in Ruby and that i'm just playing around with it.
+For those of you who already know and use Ruby: I know that this is most likely not the best way to do this, and that all of this is probably already available.
+But keep in mind that this is my 'hello world' in Ruby and that I'm just playing around with it.

 First of all, we're going to need an Event class: